alttch/bma-info/psrt/security.rst

 Default supplied binaries (both free and Enterprise version) use "vendored" (built-in) OpenSSL libraries.
-This allows to use the binaries without external dependencies, however may lead to security problems if venerabilities are found in the actual OpenSSL version.
+This allows to use the binaries without external dependencies, however may lead to security problems if vulnerabilities are found in the actual OpenSSL version.

 .. _psrt_compile: